1jour1vin

 About the estate:

-Jean Foillard is one of the leading names in the Beaujolais region.
-A series of misfortunes led to his removal from the Guide Vert, so it was only natural to reinstate him.
-Known for his "natural" style, Jean cut his teeth at the family estate in 1981.
-With a steady hand, he has maintained a free style, but without deviation, resulting in very consistent and very deep wines.
-Organic viticulture, sulfur-free vinification, whole harvest and barrel aging are not the only keys to success, of course.
-Because to produce these "free" but precise wines, meticulous monitoring under the microscope is one of the fundamental parameters.
-Jean Foillard is gently passing the baton to his son, Alex.
-After traveling the world and taking over a few hectares of vines in his own name, Alex is gradually taking over the reins with the desire to continue his father's work, while infusing it with his own sensibility.
-There has been a noticeable improvement in the latest vintages tasted, which leads us to consider a second star.
+Jean Foillard is one of the key figures in the Beaujolais wine scene.
+A series of setbacks had led to his removal from the Green Guide; it was only natural to reinstate him.
+Known for his “natural” style, Jean cut his teeth at the family estate starting in 1981.
+With a steady hand, he has maintained a free-spirited yet disciplined style, resulting in wines that are consistently excellent and deeply complex.
+Organic viticulture, sulfur-free winemaking, whole-cluster harvesting, and barrel aging are not the only keys to success, of course.
+For producing these “free-spirited” yet precise wines, meticulous monitoring under the microscope is one of the fundamental factors.
+Jean Foillard is gently passing the torch to his son, Alex.
+After traveling the world and taking over a few hectares of vineyards in his own name, Alex is gradually taking the reins with the determination to continue his father’s work, while infusing it with his own sensibility.
+There is a noticeable progression in the latest vintages tasted, which suggests the potential for a second star.

 Customer rating